BusKill/buskill-app/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-All code is GPLv3 and all other content is CC-BY-SA.

 # For more Information